Santa Maria Capua Vetere: Medieval period and decline

 The city was damaged by Vandal ravages but later recovered and became the seat of an independent Lombard principate.
-However, during the struggle of the succession to the Duchy of Benevento, it was destroyed by a band of Saracens in 841 CE.
-The survivors mostly fled and founded the modern Capua in the site of the ancient River port of Casilinum.
+However, during the struggle of the succession to the Duchy of Benevento, it was destroyed by a band of Saracens in 841 AD with only the church of Santa Maria Maggiore remaining intact.
+The survivors mostly fled and founded modern Capua in the site of the ancient River port of Casilinum, while some stayed behind and erected fortifications in the amphitheatre, also called Berolais.